lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-02-13-John_Hennessy.md

 I was even taken aside, probably by the kind and lovely departmental secretary, Carolyn Tajnai, and advised to watch out.
 Unfortunately, I was by nature inattentive, so I didn't take heed and I didn't even notice when (allegedly) Luckham told me that I should move on.
-But I did notice when my financial support disappeared.
-Enter John.
+But I did notice when my financial support disappeared.[^1] Enter John.

+[^1]: I was not unhappy to learn, years later, about an unfortunate situation involving airport security that got Luckham an invitation to spend a night in a police cell.

 ### Working with John Hennessy